Amael1978/MyRepo/README.md

 # MyRepo
 Repository for testing my Git/GitHub setup

-Create new Script push/pull actions from GIT
+Create new Script push/pull actions from GIT and R